ResetPower/ideamc/README.md

 ## Notice
 - The launcher supports only macOS now
 - The launcher supports only the official Minecraft folder now
-- The launcher supports only pure version
+- The launcher supports only pure version and Forge version
 - The launcher only successfully tested in 1.15.2
 ## Dependencies
 - [Fastjson](https://github.com/alibaba/fastjson)